Why do we need Vitamin D?

 Questions and Answers:

-Q. What form of Vitamin D should I take and how do I take it?
+Q. What form of Vitamin D should I take, and how do I take it?

 A. You should take Vitamin D3 because your body produces this kind of vitamin from sun exposure.
 The other Vitamin D is not.
-However, if you are vegetarian, then you have to take Vitamin D2 instead.
-It is really doesn’t matter whether they are tablet, capsule or liquid drop form, you can take any of these and don’t worry about what time of the day, before or after meal or not.
+However, if you are a vegetarian, then you have to take Vitamin D2 instead.
+It really doesn’t matter whether they are tablet, capsule or liquid drop form, you can take any of these and don’t worry about what time of the day, before or after a meal or not.

 Q. What if I’m having trouble absorbing vitamin D supplements?